What Is Basic Income?

 - Enabling educational and professional investments

-- Reducing other welfare expenditures by lifting citizens from poverty
+- Reducing other welfare expenditures by lifting citizens out of poverty

-But to determine the overall impact, the benefits of unconditional cash must be weighed against the potential costs of taxes used to fund the program.
+But to determine the overall impact of basic income, the benefits of unconditional cash must be weighed against the potential costs of taxes used to fund the program, and against the opportunity cost (i.e., sacrifices) of foregoing other potential policy options.

 While current evidence cannot answer all questions about basic income, current findings strongly counter two common concerns.
-Receiving basic income does not discourage work, and provisioning basic income does not cause inflation.
+They show that, at least in small-scale experiments, receiving unconditional cash does not discourage work.
+Neither does it cause significant inflation.

-Basic income could grow the economy by increasing demand and raising long-term earnings through educational and professional investments.
+Basic income could grow the economy by increasing demand for goods and services and raising long-term earnings through educational and professional investments.

-Whether basic income increases aggregate demand may ultimately depend upon the balance between the redistribution of spending power on one hand, and the effects of taxes used to fund it on the other.
+Whether basic income increases aggregate demand for goods and services may ultimately depend on the balance between the redistribution of spending power, and the effects of taxes used to fund the income.

-By redistributing money from the the wealthy to lower-income citizens, basic income puts more money in the hands of those who are more likely to spend it .
-While this would raise aggregate demand across the economy, the potentially countervailing effects of higher taxes must be considered to determine overall impacts .
+By redistributing money from higher-income to lower-income citizens, basic income puts more money in the hands of those who are more likely to spend it .
+This is because, in general, as income increases, more of a person’s needs and wants are satisfied, raising their likelihood to save instead of spend additional income.
+Although this would raise aggregate demand across the economy, the potentially countervailing effects of higher taxes must be considered to determine overall impacts .

-In addition to increased demand, basic income may also lead to educational and professional investments that lead to higher wages in the medium to longer run .
-For example, in California’s SEED pilot program, receiving basic income enabled recipients to work fewer part-time shifts in favor of finding better employment, complete training programs and internships, and even take greater risk in search of better opportunities .
+Besides increasing aggregate demand, basic income may also lead to educational and professional investments that lead to higher wages in the medium to long term.
+In California’s SEED pilot program, for instance, receiving basic income enabled recipients to work fewer part-time shifts.
+Instead, they spent more time searching for better employment , completing training programs and internships, and taking greater risks in search of better opportunities.